Skip to main content

 create the buying mood

-Designing the buying mood is as much an art as a science.
-It must start with understanding your customers true motivations for their visit to your store.
-Using this insight, the buying mood designed into every touch point before the customer is consciously aware.
+Designing the ‘buying mood’ is as much an art as a science.
+It starts with understanding why customers are really visiting your store.
+Using this insight, you can shape the buying mood into every touchpoint, often before they even realise it.

-When the signals align, customers feel they can’t leave empty handed.
+When the signals align, customers feel compelled to take something home.

 “Is this place for me?”